 It is easy to see the importance of science propagation, especially during a pandemic.
-Currently, many scientists and doctors around the world are studying the mutations in the genome, symptoms, treatments, and every other aspect of the coronavirus.
-As early as January, two months before being announced as a pandemic, the full genome of the virus was already available online for anyone to access.
-This may be crucial to the development of vaccines that we are all going to benefit from soon.
+As early as January 2020, two months before Covid-19 being announced as a pandemic, the full genome of the virus was already available online for anyone to access.
+Many scientists and doctors around the world have and are still studying the mutations in the genome, symptoms, treatments, and every other aspect of the coronavirus.
+This has been crucial in the development of vaccines that the world is benefiting from.

 Aside from the pandemic, the planet is facing pressing issues such as the climate catastrophe, that depends on a fast response from industries, business, and governments.
 Research results should reach these and other important stakeholders, not only by merely scientific publishing but through easily understandable, accessible, and reachable channels.

 Communicating research projects to wide audiences is one of the many challenges researchers face.
 How can we create genuine interest in science so we can collectively develop more understanding about it?
 And how can our projects further help and support others in finding solutions to big problems?